Bellingghan History, Family Crest & Coats of Arms

-Scotland in the Medieval era.
+The story of the Bellingghan family stretches back through time to the Viking settlers who populated the rugged shores of Scotland in the Medieval era.
 The Bellingghan name comes from a place named by these Vikings and was used by a family who lived in the manor of Bellingham in Northumberland, where the family held this estate since the early Middle Ages.
 By trade, the family was traditionally foresters, and principally cared for the forest of Tynedale, "for tyme beyond memory".
 The name literally means "homestead of the dwellers at the bell-shaped hill" and is derived from the Old English words Bell+ ing + ham.
-CITATION[CLOSE]

 Early Origins of the Bellingghan family